 Heads of Laboratories

-Gabrielle H. Reem and Herbert J. Kayden Assistant Professor
+Gabrielle H. Reem and Herbert J. Kayden Associate Professor

 Laboratory of Neurophysiology and Behavior

 Animal behavior reflects the interplay of two types of responses: those that arise innately, from neural circuits pre-programmed into the genome, and those acquired by learning from past experience.
 Using the fruit fly Drosophila melanogaster, Ruta works to define the neural circuit mechanisms that generate innate and learned behaviors.

 Animal behavior arises from an interplay between instinct and learning.
 Certain behaviors are innate and invariant across members of a species, suggesting they are genetically programmed into the nervous system.
 However, behavior must also be highly flexible to allow individuals to adapt to their unique and changing experience of the world.
 A major focus of the Ruta lab is to delineate the distinct neural circuits and computations that underlie innate and learned behaviors, and to reveal how these circuits can be modified through evolution or individual experience to generate novel behavioral adaptations.
 To accomplish this, the group uses a multidisciplinary toolkit—including optical tracing techniques, electrophysiology, functional imaging, and behavior—to study the concise chemosensory circuits of the fly, with the goal of revealing how they mediate fixed and flexible behaviors at the level of synapses, cells, and circuit motifs.